tmandzak/CarND-Traffic-Sign-Classifier-Project/writeup_Mandzak.md

 * oversampling with perturbation (augmentation)
 * undersampling + oversampling simulaneously, when all classes have equal amounts of 809 members

-Balancing is implemented in the ```resample``` method that is applied to training dataset in the cell 37 inside of the ```preprocess``` method as noted before.
+Balancing is implemented in the ```resample``` method that is applied to training dataset in the cell **37** inside of the ```preprocess``` method as noted before.

+After augmentation of training data freaquencies of classes look like this:

+![alt text][resampled.png]

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the 30th cell of the ipython notebook in then ```LeNet_modified``` method.
+The code for my final model is located in the cell **31** of the ipython notebook in the ```LeNet_multiscale``` method.
+The model represents Convolutional Neural Network that implements the idea of Multi-Scale Features proposed by [Sermanet & LeCun][SermanetLeCun] and is built iteratively starting from original LeNet-5 architecture.
-All batch and channel strides are 1, all padding are 'VALID'.
+All batch and channel strides are 1, all paddings are 'VALID'.
-My final model consisted of the following layers:
+My final model consists of the following layers:

 | Layer         		|     Description	        				                    	|
 |:---------------:|:------------------------------------------------:|